 Is the dental implant surgery painful?

 Many of our patients wonder how much it will hurt to receive dental implants.
 We want to assure you that we are dedicated to your safety and comfort, and you’re in the best hands with us.
 What if there is not enough bone in my jaw for a secure implant placement?

 Bone loss in the jaw can occur when teeth are missing for a prolonged amount of time.
 When this is the case, dental implants can be harder to place in compromised bone or gum tissue.
 However, we offer numerous treatments that solve this problem.
 A bone grafting procedure can restore bone in a specific area to support the implant.
 Bone grafting opens the option of dental implants to people who would otherwise not be able to benefit from this life-changing tooth restoration.
 We also offer full-arch restoration/ All-on-4 treatment which can replace a full set of teeth on just four dental implants without the need for bone grafting.

 How do I care for my new dental implants?

-When Dr. Dockham has given you the green light that you’ve healed enough to brush and floss around the implant site, you can take care of your new implant with good oral hygiene and proper dental care, the same way you do your natural teeth.
+When we have given you the green light that you’ve healed enough to brush and floss around the implant site, you can take care of your new implant with good oral hygiene and proper dental care, the same way you do your natural teeth.
 Dental implants are a true tooth replacement, which means if you keep your mouth healthy and see your dentist regularly, your implants can last a lifetime.
-Dr. Dockham highly recommends the use of a water pik for complete cleaning each and every day around the implant restorations.
+We highly recommend the use of a water pik for complete cleaning each and every day around the implant restorations.

 What is the recovery like after dental implant placement?